wPlachno/frontmatter-edits/README.md

 Currently, running this mode in verbosity 2 (Normal) will print out the summary: how many target files existed, how many had the property added, and how many target files were skipped because they already had the property defined.
 Running in verbosity 3 (debug) will also print out each target file, its previous value attached to the key, its new value attached to the key, and whether the value appeared to be added or skipped.

+#### Mode: Remove

+This mode will completely remove a property from every target file.
+If a filter flag is included, properties will only be removed if the value of the property matches the target filter value.

 ### The Directory Flag

 While frontmat is aware of the standard WoodchipperCore flags (config, verbose, debug), it is mainly concerned with the `-directory` flag, which should be followed by a directory path to use as the containing directory for the markdown files we want to affect.